-After more than 30 years of experience in the mining reclamation field, Jeff Skousen, land reclamation specialist for West Virginia University Extension Service and professor of soil science in the WVU Davis College of Agriculture, Natural Resources and Design, decided it was time to develop his own book about land reclamation in Appalachia.
+After more than 30 years of experience in the mining reclamation field, Jeff Skousen, land reclamation specialist for West Virginia University Extension and professor of soil science in the WVU Davis College of Agriculture, Natural Resources and Design, decided it was time to develop his own book about land reclamation in Appalachia.

 In 2018, Skousen teamed up with Carl Zipper, a friend and professor of crop and soil environmental sciences at Virginia Tech.
 Together, the two mining reclamation experts began crafting “Appalachia's Coal-Mined Landscapes: Resources and Communities in a New Energy Era,” which was just recently published.